Myles and Lenny

-Myles and Lenny were a Canadian folk-pop music group based in Toronto, Ontario. most active during the 1970s.
+Myles and Lenny were a Canadian folk-pop music group based in Toronto who were most active during the 1970s.

 History

 Myles and Lenny was formed in 1969 by its principal members, guitarist Myles Cohen and pianist/violinist Lenny Solomon.
-By 1972 they had been signed to GRT Records.
+By 1972, they had been signed to GRT Records.
 They released a single, "Time to Know Your Friends".
 The group transferred to Columbia Records in 1974, and appeared on several television programs while continuing to perform live in small venues.
 The band released a self-titled record in 1975; the album included the Canadian Top 20 single "Can You Give it All to Me".